 On the 14th December 2018 the Planning Inspectorate accepted the application for Cleve Hill Solar Park.
-Kent Wildlife Trust has registered as an Interested Party and will be taking pert in the examination.
+Kent Wildlife Trust registered as an Interested Party and is taking part in the examination.
 We attended the Preliminary Hearing in Faversham on the 30th May 2019, and have submitted a Written Representation, which can be downloaded below.
 This sets out our technical response to the proposals submitted.
 A less technical summary of our position is set out on this webpage.

-Kent Wildlife Trust still has concerns regarding the validity of the science being used to justify the area of mitigation, and believe less of the area will be functional than is being argued.
+Kent Wildlife Trust still has concerns regarding the adequacy of the area of mitigation for Brent geese, and believe less of the area will be functional than is being argued.
 There also remain significant uncertainties regarding mitigation for lapwing, golden plover and marsh harrier.
 The area also has immense potential for habitat creation to restore lost habitats of the Swale, and we believe the proposals for Managed Realignment here should be taken forward sooner rather than later.
 We therefore remain opposed to this development.

 What is it?